Chief Officer Nick Ward

 Decrease productivity

-Another significant effect of disorganization is decreased productivity.
-When we are disorganized, it is difficult to find the information we need, leading to wasted time and decreased efficiency.
-This can make it difficult to meet deadlines, prioritize tasks, leading to a lack of focus and decreased motivation.
+Another significant effect of disorganisation is decreased productivity.
+When we are disorganised, it is difficult to find the information we need, leading to wasted time and decreased efficiency.
+This can make it difficult to meet deadlines, prioritise tasks, leading to a lack of focus and decreased motivation.

-When we are disorganized, it can be difficult to find the things we need, leading to a feeling of disempowerment and a lack of control.
-Additionally, disorganization can lead to feelings of guilt and shame, making it difficult to feel good about our work and our abilities, negatively affecting our mental health.
+When we are disorganised, it can be difficult to find the things we need, leading to a feeling of disempowerment and a lack of control.
+Additionally, disorganisation can lead to feelings of guilt and shame, making it difficult to feel good about our work and our abilities, negatively affecting our mental health.

 Sleep Deprivation